 What are the Types of E-commerce Payments?

-Credit and Debit cards: Credit and Debit cards are the popular ones in Ecommerce transactions.
-Under a credit card transaction, there will not be money worries in the bank account as the consumer will have a credit balance on the basis of the customer’s eligibility.
+• Credit and Debit cards: Credit and Debit cards are the popular ones in Ecommerce transactions.
+Under a credit card transaction, there will not be money worries in the bank account as the consumer will have a credit balance based on the customer’s eligibility.

 What are the Best Credit Card Processing Companies?